cowprotocol/cowswap/src/cow-react/pages/PrivacyPolicy/PrivacyPolicy.md

   - we unlawfully processed your personal information; and
   - erasure is required to comply with a legal obligation that applies to us.

-  <b style="color: red;">However, when interacting with the blockchain we may not be able to ensure that your personal data is deleted.
+  <em>However, when interacting with the blockchain we may not be able to ensure that your personal data is deleted.
 This is because the blockchain is a public decentralised network and blockchain technology does not generally allow for data to be deleted and your right to erasure may not be able to be fully enforced.
-In these circumstances we will only be able to ensure that all personal data that is held by us is permanently deleted.</b>
+In these circumstances we will only be able to ensure that all personal data that is held by us is permanently deleted.</em>

   We will proceed to comply with an erasure request without delay unless continued retention is necessary for: